Histrionic Personality Disorder

 Causes of Histrionic Personality Disorder (HPD)

 There is very little research into the cause of Histrionic Personality Disorder.
 Like many personality disorders, experts theorize there's a genetic, biological and environmental component to HPD.
-Psychoanalysts suggest that a traumatic childhood contributes towards the development of HPD.
+Psychoanalysts suggest that a traumatic childhood contributes to the development of HPD.

 For comprehensive information on histrionic and other personality disorders, visit the HealthyPlace.com Personality Disorders Community.